ToastedPeanuts/FinalProject/proposal.md

 ## Features
 - Paths
-	- Players are given an initial option of 'Right' or 'Left' and given the option again after the first encounter
+	- Players are given an 2 options of 'Right' or 'Left', the initial and then the second after the initial conversation is done
 - Characters
-	- An image of the monster/character encountered will be visible while in that encounter
+	- An image of the monster/person encountered will be visible while in that encounter.
+   	-2 Monsters and 2 People
 - Input from Player
 	- Input a name to follow through game.
-Monsters/characters will address the player by name.
+Monsters/person will address the player by name.
 -Choices
   	-Choices made by the player will determine the ending.
 The endings are 'Good' and 'Bad'.
 - Randomized encounters
  	 -Encounters randomized to be either friendly or hostile.
-Players can fight/talk the monsters as well as the characters.
+Players can fight/talk to the monsters as well as the people.

 (To attempt)
 -Create a music track to follow through game